 Introduction

 Over 1.8 million Tennessee residents experience intimate partner violence in their lifetimes.
-Fortunately, many victims survive these traumatic events; however, Tennessee reported 945 domestic violence homicides from 2009 to 2018.
-Although Tennessee doesn’t report the mechanism of death, evidence suggests firearms are a significant contributing factor.
+Fortunately, many victims survive these traumatic events; however, Tennessee reported 936 domestic violence homicides from 2011 to 2020.
+In 2020, 60% of the domestic violence murders in Tennessee involved a firearm.
 An abuser’s access to firearms can determine a victim’s chances of survival; domestic violence firearm prohibitions and removal laws save lives.

 Tennessee prohibits possession of firearms by persons convicted of misdemeanor crimes of domestic violence and persons subject to a final domestic violence order of protection.
 Tennessee requires removal of firearms from persons subject to final domestic violence orders of protection.